 A noble potty neighbour, not exactly known for romance, was so enamoured by the lovely Margaret of Sweden that he hid himself in the big white wardrobe in the room before she came up to bed, not realising the catch could not be undone from inside.
 Halfway through the night, disturbed by muffled thuds and weird groans, Queen Margaret threw open the wardrobe, and a half suffocated Earl tumbled out.
 She was not amused.

-From one window in the room, there are views of the surrounding meadows and cattle, whilst from the other there are views of the formal terraces.
+From one window in the room, there are views of the surrounding meadows, lake and cattle, whilst from the other there are views of the formal terraces.
 Lady Constance liked formality, Sir John preferred the rustic.
 So they devised the curving balustrade accordingly.

 This room is unchanged since it was first built, save for the curtains.
 All the white furniture was designed by Sir John Leslie and built on the Estate.
 Unfortunately, the original curtains crumbled after 110 years but new replicas were specially made by hand and are now adorning the windows in the room.